-Dumpster pads can be made of different materials yet the optimal material is concrete.
+Dumpster pads can be made of different materials, with the optimal material being concrete.
 Consider the incredible amount of downward force that trash trucks and metal dumpsters place on the pavement.
-Concrete is quite the sturdy material so it will not cause dents, dimples or make any other sort of impact in the surface like asphalt.
+Concrete is quite sturdy material, so it will not cause dents or dimples.
 The result is a preservation of the pavement’s integrity rather than the premature failure created by other materials, especially asphalt.

-Ideally, the dumpster pad will stretch out about 10 to 15 feet ahead of the dumpster.
-This positioning allows the front wheels of the trash truck to rest on the pad and absorb the truck’s massive weight.
+Ideally, the dumpster pad will measure 10 to 15 feet ahead of the dumpster.
+This positioning allows the front wheels of the trash truck to rest on the pad and absorb the truck’s massive weight, oil, and other fluids.
 It is important to note that trash trucks commonly leak as a result of the strain placed on the built-in hydraulic system.
 Thankfully, concrete cannot be negatively impacted by oil that leaks out of these trucks and other vehicles.
-Such an oil leak or the leaking of the trash truck’s hydraulic fluid will weaken asphalt yet it will not affect the integrity of the concrete slab.
+These types of leaks will weaken asphalt yet it will not affect the integrity of the concrete slab.

 - Begin by laying out and marking the space where the dumpster pad will be placed.

 - Establish warning barriers to make the work site as safe as possible.

 - Create an even and smooth edge by saw cutting/jackhammering the outside border of the pad/asphalt.

 - Remove the material and haul it to the recycling facility.